chrberger/libcluon/README.md

 Now, you can continue with [building `libcluon` from sources](#build-from-sources-on-the-example-of-ubuntu-1604-lts).

 ### Installation on Debian
-Add the key
+To use `libcluon` on Debian, you need to add the repository key first:

 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 8EA63C9470BA0E595B75BBA2A92E492AC0B8C7EC
 ```

-Install add-apt-repository and its dependencies
+Afterwards, install `add-apt-repository` and its dependencies:

 ```
 sudo apt install dirmngr software-properties-common
 ```

-Add libcluon repository
+Then, you can add the `libcluon` repository:
 ```
 sudo add-apt-repository ppa:chrberger/libcluon
 ```

-Finally install libcluon
+Now, you can finally install `libcluon`:
 ```
 sudo apt update && sudo apt install libcluon
 ```